prashantsaini1/titanium-imagepicker/README.md

 # Methods
+1. **openGallery()**
-1. **openGallery()**: Opens the inbuilt gallery with a 3x3 default grid-view.
-Takes following arguments (all are optional though) in a single dictionary object.
+* Opens the inbuilt gallery with a 3x3 default grid-view.
+* All arguments are optional.
+Color values are currently supported as #aarrggbb or #rrggbb.
+Will add more support in next release.
+* Takes following arguments in a single dictionary object.

 | Argument        | Description           | Default Value  |
 | -------------   |:--------------------- | :------------------------- |